Jagjit Kaur

-Jagjit Kaur (1930 – 15 August 2021) was an Indian Hindi/Urdu singer and was married to the music director, Mohammed Zahur Khayyam.
+Jagjit Kaur (May 1930 – 15 August 2021) was an Indian Hindi/Urdu singer and was married to the music director, Mohammed Zahur Khayyam.

 Personal life and death

 Kaur belonged to an aristocratic family from Punjab.
 She married composer Mohammed Zahur Khayyam in 1954, one of the first inter-communal marriages in the Indian film industry.
 They had a son, Pradeep, who died of a heart attack in 2012.
 Inspired by their son's helping nature, they started a trust, "Khayyam Jagjit Kaur KPG Charitable Trust" to help artistes and technicians in need.
 Khayyam died on 19 August 2019 following a cardiac arrest at the age of 92.
-Kaur died on 15 August 2021.
+Kaur died on 15 August 2021 at the age of 91.

 Selected songs

 Some of her songs are the following: